 SureFeed magazines are modeled after traditional USGI spec, featuring an aluminum body.
-This makes them heavier than polymer magazines, but they’re also thinner, which can help in quick handling.

 Improving on original USGI, SureFeed Magazines host a bevy of upgraded internals, including a four-way, self-lubricating, anti-tilt follower.
 Every SureFeed magazine is made here in the US, so they’re kept to a very exacting standard of quality.

 Because these magazines are modeled after USGI design, they are compatible with most USGI magazine accessories, such as Magpul Ranger Plates.
 They will also have great fitment into most magazine pouches, since most of those are designed to hold USGI magazines for military contracts.

 While the battle rifle market has fewer aftermarket options for magazines, there are a few great options for those looking to get the most out of their .308 rifles.